 They had always done it that way.

+I have the utmost respect for private medical insurance companies.
+Most are extremely efficient and willing to help.
 Whilst I’ve had numerous disagreements with all of them regarding fees etc, never have they implied or stood behind the “we’ve always done it that way” position.

 But on this occasion, it feels very much like a case of stop wasting your breath!